 - John Malkovich and Rowan Atkinson were possible choices for Lord Voldemort.

-- David Walliams was offered the role of Barty Crouch Jr, but he was unavailable.
+- David Walliams was offered the role of Barty Crouch Jr, but he was busy with Little Britain USA.
 Another version claims he turned it down because he disliked the character and wanted to play a Hogwarts professor instead.

 - Ray Winstone and Billy Connolly were both offered the part of Moody.